Prepping on the Down-Low: How To Justify Your Prepping Habit to Family Members

 - Load the trunk of the car with a “get-home” bag (in case of a winter storm, of course!)

-- Stock his or her desk with foods like granola bars and applesauce cups
+- Stock or send food for his or her work desk.
+Non-perishable snacks and foods like granola bars and applesauce cups and water bottles.

-- Be sure to keep a full case of water in the trunk of the vehicle if weather allows
+- That reminds me, be sure to keep a full case of water in the trunk of the vehicle if weather allows

 - Place a comfortable “spare pair” of shoes in the trunk, just in case he or she has a shoe mishap while at work or in case they’d like to start walking for fitness at lunch.